niloysh/open5gs-k8s/README.md

 - `open5gs/`: Contains Kubernetes manifest files for deploying Open5GS using a microservices architecture.
 - `open5gs-aio/`: Contains Kubernetes manifest files for deploying Open5GS as an all-in-one deployment variant.
+- `open5gs-msd/`: Multi-slice deployment of open5gs; pairs with `ueransim-msd/`.
+Run `generate.py` to generate the configuration files.
 - `open5gs-webui/`: Contains Kubernetes manifest files for deploying the Open5GS WebUI.
 - `mongodb/`: Contains Kubernetes manifest files for deploying the MongoDB database, which is a prerequisite for deploying Open5GS.
 - `mongo-tools`: Contains scripts for adding open5gs default account, modifying and listing subscribers, and inserting data into mongodb.